 Computational Sciences and Informatics

-Our expert Computer-Aided Drug Design (CADD) team can help accelerate your drug discovery journey towards the clinic by designing novel compounds that solve outstanding problems at every stage of the discovery process.
+Our expert Computer-Aided Drug Design (CADD) team can help accelerate your drug discovery journey towards the clinic by designing novel compounds that solve critical problems at every stage of the discovery process.

 Sygnature’s Computational Sciences and Informatics department can draw on decades of experience and encompasses scientists with different backgrounds in molecular modelling, data mining, cheminformatics and bioinformatics.
 We creatively apply a wide range of structure-based and ligand-based techniques, virtual screening, and ADMET prediction tools to respond to project needs.